 Among the goals of this examination of Wyeth’s work is the intentional disentanglement of his work from that of other family members.
 Looking at Wyeth’s work in isolation may still suggest affinities with the darker work by other generations of his family or other artistic influences, but it does not form the starting point of the investigation.
 Not intended as a retrospective, this exhibition will follow the development of Wyeth’s skillful, cinematic shorthand that has the power to send an instant shiver down the spines of his audience.
 A focused look at Wyeth’s arresting, visceral, and unsettling imagery will provide fascinating insight into the artist and the art of visual storytelling.
 Fiercely independent in the face of prevailing art world trends, Jamie Wyeth stands apart in a shadowy and strange world of his own creation.

-The exhibition will be accompanied by a major catalogue published by Rizzoli Electa, with essays by Amanda C. Burdan, Curator at the Brandywine River Museum of Art and organizer of this exhibition, and other authors who will explore the creation of similarly unsettling moods in other media, including film, dance, sound artistry, and classical music.
+The exhibition will be accompanied by a major catalogue published by Rizzoli Electa, with a lead essay by Amanda C. Burdan, Curator at the Brandywine River Museum of Art and organizer of this exhibition Other authors will explore the creation of similarly unsettling moods in different media, including essays by John Rusk on filmmaking, Rena Butler on choreography, Michael Kiley on sound artistry, and Jennifer Margaret Barker on classical composition.